Astr0Fix/Customizable-Reminder/README.md

 ## Notes

-- The reminder does not do sound

-- The reminder does not stay in the action center

 - For the reminder to work your computer needs to be on and logged in

 - Feel free to edit the code just make sure that you credit me or fork this repo